marcojakob/code.makery.ch/collections/library/html-css-en.md

   active: en
 ---

 In this tutorial you will learn the basics of HTML and CSS to be able to create your own web projects.
-Instead of working trough rather boring theory we will immediately **start with a project**.
+Instead of working through rather boring theory you will immediately **start with a project**.

 The necessary theory will be explained as soon as it is necessary for our project.
 This way you will quickly gain a solid foundation for web development.
 In various places I will provide links to other resources that dig deeper in specific subjects.

 ## The Project

-The project we will build step-by-step is your personal **web portfolio**.
+The project you will build step-by-step is your personal **web portfolio**.
 The portfolio contains a start page, a blog, a page to show off your future web projects, and a contacts page.

 <img src="/assets/library/html-css/portfolio.png" alt="Portfolio" class="img-thumbnail">